irasan/read-to-me/README.md

 ## Testing
 ### Testing Using Validators
 The website was continuously tested on emulated large and small screens when writing the code.
-Upon completion of the writing process, developer used [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) and [W3C MarkUp Validation Service](https://validator.w3.org/) to check the validity of the code.
+Upon completion of the writing process, developer used [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/), [W3C MarkUp Validation Service](https://validator.w3.org/), and [PEP8 online](http://pep8online.com/) to check the validity of the code.

 ### Client Stories Testing
 Most common path through the website: Home -> Age group -> Book